1Now Abraham was old and well advanced in days, and Yahweh had blessed Abraham in all things.

 47Then I asked her and said, ‘Whose daughter are you?’
 She said, ‘The daughter of Bethuel, Nahor’s son, whom Milcah bore to him.’
 So I put the ring on her nose and the bracelets on her wrists,

-48and I bowed my head and worshiped Yahweh and blessed Yahweh, the God of my lord Abraham, who had led me in the right way to take my lord’s brother’s daughter for his son.
+48and I kneeled down and worshiped Yahweh and blessed Yahweh, the God of my lord Abraham, who had led me in the right way to take my lord’s brother’s daughter for his son.

 49Now if you will deal kindly and truly with my lord, tell me.
 If not, tell me, so that I may turn to the right hand or to the left.”